mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-qui-1-0-0.md

 The authoriative source text for this specifcation can be found here: https://github.com/mwherman2000/TrustedDigitalWeb/blob/master/specifications/did-methods/did-qui-1-0-0.md.

-## 2. "Qui" Identifier Method Name
+## 2. "QUI" Identifier Method Name

-The name string that shall identify the "Qui" Identifier Method is: `qui`.
+The name string that shall identify the "QUI" Identifier Method is: `qui`.

 A DID Identifier that uses this method **MUST** begin with the following prefix: `did:qui`.
 Per the DID Decentralized Identifier specification[2], the value of this string **MUST** be in lowercase.

-## 3. "Qui" Identifier Format
+## 3. "QUI" Identifier Format

-There are two different types of "Qui" Identifiers:
+There are two different types of "QUI" Identifiers:
-- "Qui" schema
+- "QUI" schema
-- "Qui" documents
+- "QUI" documents

-"Qui" Identifiers **MUST** use the following format:
+"QUI" Identifiers **MUST** use the following format:
 ```
 did-qui-did                = did-qui-interfaces-did / did-qui-implementation-did
 did-qui-interfaces-did     = "did:qui:interfaces:" type-string ":" intfdef-id-string [":" version-string]